-The top showman from each Division in B1-B9 are eligible to compete in large animal Round Robin.
-The top two showmen from each Division in B11-14 are eligible to compete in small animal round robin.
-The top showman from each Round Robin will be awarded overall Grand Champion Showman.
-Exhibitors in Class 4, Cloverbud and ages 5-7 as of August 15, 2022 are ineligible.
-Cloverbuds are not eligible for Showmanship awards above a participation ribbon.
-All 4-H and FFA exhibitors, including Market Livestock exhibitors, use the same showmanship Division.
+The top two showmen from each

+Division B1-B9 are eligible to compete in

+their respective Round Robin.
+Exhibitors

+in Class 4, Cloverbud and ages 5-7 as of August 15, 2022 are ineligible.
+The top showman from each Class in Division B12 will be awarded overall Grand Champion Showman.
+Cloverbuds are not eligible for Showmanship awards above a Participation ribbon.

+All 4-H and FFA exhibitors, including

+Market Livestock exhibitors, use the same showmanship Division.
 All Market Livestock must be shown in Showmanship, no substitutions are allowed.
-It is required that exhibitors wear a clean, longsleeved, white shirt and black pants.
+It is required that exhibitors wear a clean, long-sleeved, white shirt and black pants.
 Dairy showmen wear long-sleeved, white shirts and white pants.
 When showing an animal with hooves, leather boots or sturdy shoes are required.
 Club jackets or armbands are encouraged.
-Use age as of August 15, 2022.
+Use age as of August